Sjaak Polak: Coaching career

 After ending his career in 2012, Polak started his coaching career and was appointed as manager for four-division team RSV Hoekpolder.

 In April 2014, Polak was appointed as manager for the reserve team of Quick Boys for the upcoming season.
 He stayed at the club for two seasons, before he was appointed at RKSV GDA.
 In November 2016, he was appointed manager of VV SJC for the 2017/18 season which meant, that he would continue at RKSV GDA until the end of the season.
 Due to disappointing results, Polak was fired on 23 April 2019.

+In October 2023, Polak was appointed new head coach of Tweede Divisie club Lisse.
+In February 2024, despite disappointing results, he extended his contract with the club until 2025.